PsychNeuro/ed1/book/glossary.md

 #### agonists
 are chemicals that facilitate or activate a given +neurotransmitter pathway, as compared to +antagonists.
 There are many different possible biological mechanisms, including direct binding to a target +receptor, increasing the release of neurotransmitter, blocking +reuptake, etc.

+#### AI
+is *artificial intelligence* --- capturing some level of human intelligence in an artificial system.
+This is a long-held goal of many, but current examples exhibit very *narrow* forms of intelligence, such as the ability to play one, and only one, type of game.
+There are no existing artificial systems that come close to matching the generality and flexibility of human intelligence: the goal of *artificial general intelligence* (AGI) is to do so.

 #### amnesia
 is the inability to form new memories (technically known as *anterograde* amnesia), or retrieve existing ones (*retrograde* amnesia), specifically used to refer to +episodic memories encoded by the +hippocampus.

 #### AMPA
 is the main type of +excitatory +channels on a +neuron, activated by +glutamate, and allowing sodium (Na+) +ions to enter the receiving neuron and thus increasing the positive charge.

+#### amphetamine
+on the +dopamine and +norepinephrine pathways, and

 #### amygdala
 is the "almond shaped" +subcortical brain area most important for processing emotionally-relevant signals, including fear and reward.
 It is the primary locus of the learning involved in +classical-conditioning, where initially neutral +CSs are associated with emotionally-significant +USs.